syncfusion-content/blazor-docs/blazor/pdfviewer-2/how-to/check-whether-the-loaded-PDF-document-is-edited-or-not.md

 ---
 layout: post
-title: Check the document's editing status in Blazor SfPdfViewer Component | Syncfusion
+title: Check the document's editing status in Blazor SfPdfViewer | Syncfusion
 description: Learn here all about how to check the editing status of the document in Syncfusion Blazor SfPdfViewer component.
 platform: Blazor
 control: SfPdfViewer